krishaamer/green-filter-research/research/literature/ai.md

 Go and Chess, it did not yet pass the Turing test.
 Its use was limited to specific tasks and generalized models did not exist yet.
-This changed with increase in computing power and a new approach called *deep learning*, largerly modeled after the *neural networks* of the biological (human) brain.
+This changed with increase in computing power and a new approach called *deep learning*, largely modeled after the *neural networks* of the biological (human) brain.

 How to responsibly deploy AI for people around the world?

+@nobleFifthIndustrialRevolution2022 proposes we’re at the beginning of the 5th industrial revolution which brings the collaboration of humans and AI.

 ### Pervasive Computing {#pervasive-computing}